 What I offer is a completely independent avenue for employees to use without any link to the employer.
 It is a confidential way to get help and make positive changes.

-I invite companies who are interested in the well-being of their people to get in touch with me so that we can discuss my approach which will cost the company nothing!
+I invite companies who are interested in the well-being of their people to get in touch with me so that we can discuss my services, some of which carry no cost to the company!